Jorenar/blog/2021-07-05-vla-pitfalls.md

 >   declared, since the compiler doesn't know the size, it needs to call
 >   `__chkstk` for every such function, even if the size turns out to be small.

-And believe me, if you take a stroll around some C forums you will see even more different complaints.
+And believe me, if you take a stroll around some C forums (or the meeting of standard committee [sic!]) you will see even more different complaints.

 # Reduced portability

 Due to all previously presented problems, some compiler providers decided to not fully support C99.
 The primary example is Microsoft with its MSVC.
-The C Standard's Committee also noticed the problem and with C11 revision all VLAs were made optional.
-C2x is supposed to revert that decision, but aVLA still won't be mandated.
+The C Standard's Committee also noticed the problem and with C11 revision all instances of VLAs were made optional; C2x is partially reverts that decision mandating VM types (aVLA are still optional; there is even a slight sentiment towards deprecating them entirely, but removing something from the, nomen omen, standard is way harder than putting it in).

 That means code using a VLA won't necessarily be compiled by a C11 compiler, so you need, assuming you target for portability, to check whether it is